BillyFrcs/ShooterGlow/README.md

 <details>
 <summary>⚠️ Note</summary>
-Currently the Game is just a Prototype.
+Currently the Game is just a Prototype, but you can still play the Game either.
 </details>